YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda12/README.md

 EOF
 ```

-## H. Copy the KUBECONFIG file on the RHEL3
+## I. Copy the KUBECONFIG file on the RHEL3

 Easier to manage commands locally (on _rhel3_), so let's copy the new cluster's kubeconfig file:
 ```bash